‘The Smell of Money’ Film Is Bringing Together Environmental and Food Justice Advocates

 The EATS Act, short for Ending Agriculture Trade Suppression Act, is a federal bill that would prevent states from regulating agricultural products.
 It is broadly believed to be a response to the Supreme Court in National Pork Producers Council v.
 Ross, which upheld California’s Prop 12 — the 2018 democratic ballot initiative that increased the confinement space of many farmed pigs, cows and chickens.

-Now, these 201 politicians join the growing ranks of lawyers, academics, activists and lawmakers who have expressed disapproval of the controversial legislation.
+Now, a total of 211 politicians join the growing ranks of lawyers, academics, activists and lawmakers who have expressed disapproval of the controversial legislation.

-A list of 171 Representatives have signed the letter opposing the EATS act — 163 Democrats, 5 Republicans and two Democratic delegates from Washington D.C. and the Northern Mariana Islands.
+A list of 181 Representatives signed a letter in September opposing the EATS act — 163 Democrats, 5 Republicans and two Democratic delegates from Washington D.C. and the Northern Mariana Islands.

 The five Republican lawmakers who signed the letter are Mike Garcia (CA-27), Chris Smith (NJ-4), Mike Lawler (NY-17), Lori Chavez-DeRemer (OR-5) and Brian Fitzpatrick (PA-01).